MahmoudHassanen99/NLLB-200-600M-fine-tuning/README.md

 - **Dataset**: 12,000 custom translation pairs

+### Streamlit App
+can try the model with streamlit app based on huggingface space from here: [Streamlit App](https://mhassanen-nllb-en-ar-translation.hf.space/)

 ### Usage

 To use this model for translation, you can load it with the `transformers` library: